- Home > Blog > Small Business Financing > Why SBA Loans Seem Out of Reach

 2. Inconsistent Cash Flow

 Cash flow breathes life into a business’s functions and is a core component to its long-term success.
 It’s also one of the first things lenders look at when measuring the health of your business and determining your ability to pay back a loan.
 Having insufficient cash flow is a flaw most lenders can’t afford to overlook.
+In particular, SBA loans prioritize consistent cash flow to ensure they will be repaid.
+SBA loans typically require a down payment of anywhere up to 20% of the loan, so if your business doesn’t have that cash on hand, it won’t get approved.
 Companies that experience seasonal lulls may find it more difficult to get an SBA loan.
 For example, a landscaping business may not have the same amount of cash on hand in the winter months than it does in the spring.

 What’s the Fix?